Shagshag/prestashop-documentation/AttributeCore.md

 Call it after deleting an attribute from a group.

 * Visibility: **public**
-* This method is defined in classes\Attribute.php line 352
+* This method is defined in [classes/Attribute.php line 352](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Attribute.php#352)

 #### Arguments